 Social Security seems poised for changes in benefits and eligibility age.
 The leading edge of the baby boomer generation has already reached retirement age.
 Financial and tax planners can expect increased demand for strategies that dovetail Social Security with other retirement- and estate-planning objectives.
 This course provides tax and financial planning professionals with both the background information on the Social Security system and the strategies clients will need in dealing with Social Security, and the myriad of all the other related retirement planning issues.

-- A full chapter devoted to determining the best new planning options for maximizing joint Social Security benefits
+- A full chapter devoted to determining the best planning options for maximizing joint Social Security benefits

 - Retirement benefits: Amount of benefits in various circumstances; how the amounts are distributed within the family unit

 - Qualification: Has the client retired?
 How business entities may be used for Social Security advantage

 - Income taxation of Social Security: avoidance tactics

 - Spousal benefits: Should a spouse return to work?
 What benefits does a spouse have and when and how do they relate to benefits decisions by the client?